Skip to content

 Suddenly, I saw a couple at the corner table with espresso coffee and banana muffins.

-I wasn’t in a good mood, I don’t know why, a bit depressed, thinking about a lot of things in my life: my unfinished projects, no time for family and kids, mundane career, no time to travel, and not enough money.
+I wasn’t in a good mood, I don’t know why, a bit depressed, thinking about a lot of things in my life: my unpublished research, no time for family and kids, flat mundane career, no time to travel, and obviously, not enough money.
 Name a few of them.

-In addition to that, I was also worried about my legacy for my children.
+In addition to that, I was also worried about my legacy for my children because I was hitting halfway through my life if everything is normal.

 Suddenly, the same couple sitting at the corner table approached me and handed me a Christmas card.